 Using a mini funnel to prevent spillage, pour the paint from the Citadel pot into the dropper bottle.
 To reduce risk of any tipping of the open dropper bottle, use double-side tape (or sticky-tack) on the bottom of the dropper bottle.

 Keep pouring from the Citadel pot until paint stops coming out continuously.
+The paint transfer from the pot to dropper bottle should only take a minute or two.
 Take a clean, but dampened brush (I prefer using a flat-headed bristle brush), and scoop/scrape out the residual paint from the inside of the cap and sides of the GW paint pot.

 4. Deglaze the GW pot to minimize wasted paint